Statistical Analysis of Functions on Surfaces, with an application to Medical Imaging: Model for Functions on Surfaces

 The model above describes how the main modes of geometric variation explain each mode of functional variation, implying that we expect the geometry to influence the functions.
 This might be the case of neurodegenerative disease, where we expect the functional activity (the function) to adapt to the disease progression (the geometry).
 However, the reverse roles of geometry on functions is also plausible in some cases.
 For instance, through a comparative study between taxi drivers and bus drivers, it has been shown that the different functional activation patterns influence the growth of the gray matter volume, and thus the brain geometry \citep{Maguire2006}.
 Moreover, given that in model (\ref{model:joint}) each mode of functional variations is explained thorugh a linear combination of the modes of geometric variability, the interpretability of the overall model strongly relies on the interpretability of the singular functional main modes of variations.

 A second possible formalization of the geometric and functional variability relationship might consist of simply examining the maximal directions of correlation between geometry and function.
-This is equivalent to performing a Canonical Correlation Analysis (CCA), i.e. to seek for the $K^G$ and $K^F$ dimensional real vectors $\hat{w}_G$ and $\hat{w}_F$ that solve
+This is equivalent to performing a Canonical Correlation Analysis (CCA).

-The pair $(\hat{w}_G, \hat{w}_F)$ represents the first canonical variables, and we call it here first mode of co-variation.
-Analogously, the $k$th mode of co-variation is the pair which solves the equation above among all pairs which are uncorrelated to the previous $k-1$ pairs.
 A CCA analysis on the coefficients of the fPCA basis expansion is equivalent to finding a new basis expansions for $V$ and $X$ as a linear combination of the respective fPCA basis.
 However, the elements of the new basis are ordered in a way that maximizes the correlation between their coefficients, i.e. the interdependency between geometry and function, representing how the geometric variability associates with the functional variability and vice versa.